viprocket1/DAOlist/README.md

 # DAOlist
-List of all amazing dao on Solana
+List of all amazing DAOs on Solana